iotbits-us/mbox.iotbits.net/docs/guide-modbusbox-and-ubidots.md

-## 4. ModbusBox general configuration
+## 4. ModbusBox General Configuration

 Let's move to the general configuration section by selecting the **General** tab on the vertical navbar.